- Who are caregivers, and what do they do?

 Toll-free number: 1-800-445-8106

-Provides information and resources on long-term caregiving, some info in Spanish and Mandarin
+Provides information and resources for long-term caregiving, including practical skills, how to hold family meetings, decision-making, assistive equipment, online support, and more; some info in Spanish and Mandarin

 National Alliance for Caregiving (NAC)